 Church World Service administers EAPPI-US to send Ecumenical Accompaniers from the United States to participate in the program.
 Ecumenical Accompaniers live in Jerusalem and the West Bank for a three-month term, monitor and report human rights abuses, and support Palestinians and Israelis working together for a just peace.

-- To apply to be an Ecumenical Accompanier: eappi.us/apply
+- Apply to be an Ecumenical Accompanier: eappi.us/apply

 Additional Resources:

-- CWS Factsheet On Gaza and the West Bank
+- CWS Factsheet: Violence In Gaza and The West Bank as Humanitarian Aid Remains Blocked

 - Churches for Middle East Peace July 2024 Global Bishops and Christian Leaders Letter to World Leaders